Ilovetypescript/kong-splunk-log-customized/README.md

 # Kong Splunk Log Customized
 ## Overview
-This is a forked and customized version of the excellent Kong Splunk Log by Optum.
+This is a forked and customized version of the excellent Kong Splunk Log (C) Optum.
 I recommend that you use the original.
 ## Supported Kong Releases
 Kong >= 2.4